Willy-Kimura/FontsInstaller/README.md

 };
 ```

 To notify users when the application is about to restart, you can make use of the method `ShowRestartDialog()` to display the default Restart dialog.
-This method accepts two parameters: a `timeout` for how long the restart dialog should take (mostly used when processing a particular task), and a `restartOnFinish` boolean parameter which when set to `true` automatically restarts your application once the timeout is complete.
+This method accepts two parameters: a `timeout` for how long the Restart dialog should take (*mostly used when processing a particular task*), and a `restartOnFinish` boolean parameter which when set to `true` will restart your application once the timeout is complete.

-Here are two examples on using the described method:
+Here are two examples using the described method:

 ```c#
 fontsInstaller.ApplicationRestarting += delegate